MeltanoLabs/tap-rilla/README.md

 ### Required Settings

 - `api_key`: The API key to authenticate with the Rilla API
+- `start_date`: The earliest datetime from which to pull data (ISO 8601 format)

 ### Optional Settings

-- `start_date`: The earliest date from which to pull data (YYYY-MM-DD format)
-- `end_date`: The latest date from which to pull data (YYYY-MM-DD format).
-If not specified, defaults to today.
+- `end_date`: The latest datetime from which to pull data (ISO 8601 format).
+If not specified, defaults to the current date and time.
 - `users`: An optional array of user email addresses to filter conversations.
 Only applies to the conversations stream.
 If provided and not empty, only conversation data for those users will be returned.
 If not provided or empty, all conversation data is returned.
 - `date_type`: Date type to filter by.
 Options are `timeOfRecording` or `processedDate`. **Default: `timeOfRecording`**

 ### Configuration Examples

 Basic configuration:

 ```yaml
 api_key: your_api_key_here
 start_date: '2024-01-01'